 When a living animal is confined and is found to be without proper water, proper food, and/or proper shelter as necessary to sustain itself, an animal control officer may, as often as is necessary, enter any place in which the animal is confined and supply it with necessary food, water, and/or shelter.
 If the owner or attendant of said animal does not respond within twenty-four (24) hours to official notification by the animal control officer relative the animal's neglect, abandonment, or conditions, that animal shall be deemed abandoned.
-Notwithstanding any other provisions in this chapter, an animal control officer may seize or impound the abandoned animal and any other animal on the premises a.
-Any animal impounded at the animal control shelter for observation but not in violation of this Chapter shall be exempt from impoundment fees and subsequent charges.
+Notwithstanding any other provisions in this chapter, an animal control officer may seize or impound the abandoned animal and any other animal on the premises if the animal's life is in imminent danger or could possibly sustain permanent injury within the 24 hour period.

 Sec.
-8-12. - Exemptions from impoundment fees; vaccination fee b.
-If the owner of such animal is unable to provide proof of compliance with provisions concerning vaccination against rabies, the owner shall be assessed a fee of \$15.00 which will go toward the vaccination of such animal.
+8-12. - Exemptions from impoundment fees; vaccination fee a.
+If the owner of such an animal is unable to provide proof of compliance with provisions concerning vaccination against rabies, the owner shall be assessed a fee of \$15.00 which will go toward the vaccination of such animal.